asannasi/txt_adv_nlp/README.md

 ## Project Description
 The goal of my project was to design a neural network that could play text adventure games.
 Text adventure games are games where a description of what is happening is provided via text.
 For example, a starting scenario could be “You are trapped in a room.
 There is a key on the table.”
 To progress in the game, the player would have to input commands such as “take key” or “unlock door”.
 Since all gameplay is done via text, I thought it would be the perfect way to learn about natural language processing.

 Instead of creating a fully autonomous agent that could play text adenture games all by itself, I simplfied my goal into parsing the instructions scraped from the generated game and predicting the correct commands.
-I viewed this as a translation problem, so I decided to apply an encoder-decoder neural network.
+I viewed this as a translation problem, so I decided to apply an encoder-decoder LSTM neural network.

 ## Project Implementation Details